FatherAbraham1/HadoopQuickSetup/README.md

 hadoop-install
 ==============

-Shell scripts to install and deploy an Cloudera Hadoop cluster on CentOS 6
+Shell scripts to install and deploy a Cloudera Hadoop cluster on CentOS 6

 ## Usage